documentnode/documentnode.io/Writing/Mind map view.md

-﻿# Mind map view
+# Mind map view

 A mind map represents ideas and concepts in a simple graphical way that resembles much more closely how your brain works.
 It maps your mind.

-It helps you structure information, better analyse and generate new ideas.
+It helps you structure information, better analyze and generate new ideas.
 Mind mapping avoids linear thinking and boosts your creativity.
 Best of all, it's straightforward and fun!

 Document Node has the full support of Mind Map for both the **Markdown** and **Rich Text** documents.
-Essentially, the skeleton of an article is a mind map already, we just need to present it properly, and modify.
+Essentially, the skeleton of an article is a mind map already, we just need to present it properly, and modify as needed.

 ## Turn on the Mind Map view